ClaireDIT/devops24/examinations/01/README.md

 ## QUESTION A

-What are the permissions of the `~/.ssh` directory?
+What are the permissions of the `~/.ssh` directory? the directory has teh permissions drwx for owner, group and other doesnt have any permissions.

 Why are the permissions set in such a way?
+I think for security reasons.
+This directory contains the key/keys for ssh so if other could see or write would they maybe be able to log in as me or the owner.

 ## QUESTION B

 What does the file `~/.ssh/authorized_keys` contain?
+Authorized_keys contains the ssh public keys of authorized users that does not need the password to log in.
 ## QUESTION C

 When logged into one of the VMs, how can you connect to the